Department Chair of Religion, Associate Professor of Religion

 College teaching is a second career for me, though in my first career (as a United Methodist parish pastor), I enjoyed teaching and was inspired by my parishioners to return to school to learn biblical languages.
-I am currently in my tenth year at Simpson College, and in my seventh year as a member of the Religion Department.
-I teach primarily in the area of biblical studies, and appreciate the opportunities at a liberal arts college to also work with colleagues from other disciplines and to explore areas beyond my formal training.
+I am currently in my eleventh year at Simpson College, and in my eighth year as a member of the Religion Department.
+I teach primarily in the area of biblical studies, and appreciate the opportunities at a liberal arts college to work with colleagues from other disciplines and to explore areas beyond my formal training.
 Currently I’m working on reading the Bible from an ecological lens, and during Epiphany 2014 I will lead a 4-week ecumenical Bible study sponsored by the Indianola Green Team.
 I am an active member of the Society of Biblical Literature (the world’s largest organization of biblical scholars), and present regularly at regional and national meetings.
 My published work includes articles on teaching, feminist and queer biblical interpretation, and Methodist history.
 Currently I’m working on an article focused on integrating ecological concerns into biblical studies courses.
 During the summer I usually spend time in Denver where I can use the resources of the Iliff Theological School library for my research.

 To learn more about our department, click here.